The Active site record is applied to residues of enzymes known or

 glycine residue, a special form of the "in mature form" annotation is

-used Modified site: amidated carboxyl end (Ile) (amide in
+Modified site: amidated carboxyl end (Ile) (amide in

 mature form from following glycine)